-- 1. Summer Fiction Read/Socratic Seminar and Work with Key Passages: Read and annotate your choice novel.
+- Summer Fiction Read/Socratic Seminar and Work with Key Passages: Read and annotate your choice novel.
 Come prepared to discuss your novel with the class.
-Identify key passages you found particularly inspiring and be prepared to share these with your classmates - 2.
+Identify key passages you found particularly inspiring and be prepared to share these with your classmates. - 2.
 Rhetorical Analysis Work: Complete three analysis paragraphs and one creative response using four memoir excerpts.
 These are due over the course of the summer.
 ASSIGNMENT #1: SUMMER FICTION READ/SOCRATIC SEMINAR AND WORK WITH KEY PASSAGES Each student should read ONE of the following novels this summer from the "Fiction" list.
-Please do some initial research on the titles to help you select a book that interests you, and offers a good challenge for new learning.
+Please do some initial research on the titles to help you select a book that interests you and offers a good challenge for new learning.
 Please also note that these books are contemporary works, written mostly for adults, and that many of them contain mature situations and conflicts such as rape, slavery, and other forms of violence, as well as some use of profane language.
 Level of difficulty also varies in these books, so, again, do some research before picking to make sure you have a good fit.
 There are many published reviews of each book online, and the list through Sora, below, offers good initial descriptions.
+The Round House by Louise Erdrich is on our list, so if you've read that in Ms. Landowne's Sophomore English class, please choose another title.
 Acquiring Books:

 Ebooks: You may access copies of ebooks on the Sora digital library.
-See the collection here.
-You will be prompted to log in to Class Link if you are not already logged in.
-See Sora directions here.
+A direct link to AP Lang & Comp summer titles here.
 Print Books: A limited number of books are available through the FWHS library.
-To request a book, fill out this form by June 21.
-Books can be picked up on June 23.
-Join the FWHS Library Google Classroom (code is o5dbjve) for updates about book availability and summer reading.
-Most of these books are also available through the Fairfield Public Library, which is offering contact-free pick-up of reserved titles starting June 22.
+Most of these books are also available through the Fairfield Public Library.
 Of course, students may choose to buy the books, which would allow direct annotation.
 Fiction:

 - Americanah by Chimamanda Ngozi Adichie

 - Caleb's Crossing by Geraldine Brooks

 - The Water Dancer by Ta-Nehisi Coates

-- The Round House by Louise Erdrich
+- The Round House by Louise Erdrich (If you've already read this in Ms. Landowne's Sophomore English class, you must choose a different novel from the list.)

 - Homegoing by Yaa Gyassi

 - The Heretic's Daughter by Kathleen Kent

 - Station Eleven by Emily St. John Mandel

 - A Mercy by Toni Morrison

 - Little Fires Everywhere by Celeste Ng

 - There There by Tommy Orange

 - The Dutch House by Ann Patchett

-- The Underground Railroad by Colson Whitehead

 Due the first day of class.

 ASSIGNMENT #2: 4 RHETORICAL ANALYSIS PROMPTS (USING MEMOIR EXCERPTS) These summer assignments are designed to help you sharpen your existing skills in rhetorical analysis and begin to consider deeply the role of rhetorical strategies in texts that are stylistically diverse.
 (See Glossary of Key Terms.)
 You should be familiar with and comfortable using these terms in your responses.
-Glossary of Key Terms: Rhetoric: The effective use of language; also, the study of effective language use.
+Glossary of Key Terms:

+Rhetoric: The effective use of language; also, the study of effective language use.
 The term can also be used negatively, as when it is said that a particular argument is really just using rhetoric, that is, using words persuasively (perhaps by making emotional appeals) without making a solid argument.
 Argument: Writing that attempts to prove a point through reasoning.
 Argument presses its case by using logic and by supporting its logic with examples and evidence.
 Evidence: The facts that support an argument.
 Evidence takes different forms depending on the kind of writing in which it appears, but generally is concrete, agreed-upon information that can be pointed to as example or proof.